5 top tips will help your horse or pony to look, feel and perform at their best:

 2. Choose a suitable type of energy:

 Different types of feeds are metabolized and digested differently by the horse.
 Feeds that are higher in starches and sugars tend to be digested more quickly, providing faster release energy which can be beneficial for your horse’s energy levels.
 Feeds containing more oils, or digestible fibres are digested more slowly, providing slower release energy for stamina or sustained performance.
 Really it depends on what you want from your horse!
 Just be careful feeding a high oil feed, as oils provide a dense source of calories so are not always ideal for good-doers.
-Our Nutritional Helpline team will be happy to help you find the best feed for your horse.
+Our Nutritional Helpline team will be happy to help you find the best high or low energy hores feed.

 3. Feed a fully balanced diet: